 - 1) Check to make sure your end plug (cork in the crown) is in the right place.
 Use the line on the cleaning rod. - 2) Dust in between the rods and keys if they are dirty.
-Don't poke the soft material of the pads!
+Be careful not to the pads!
 Use a water color paint brush or pipe cleaners. - 3) Clean the pads.
 Put a piece of pad cleaning paper or a NEW dollar bill under the pad, press the key and pull the bill out slowly.
-Don't push too hard or you will rip the paper! - 4) If any corks or felt bumpers are missing, have them replaced.
-If they are missing, you may hear metal hitting metal when you push your keys.
-You should never hear this on an instrument that is working properly. - 5) Check your pads for tears in the skin and discoloration.
+Don't push too hard or you will rip the paper! - 4) Check your pads for tears in the skin and discoloration.
 Worn-out pads will not seal and will make playing the instrument more difficult.